openSUSE/news-o-o/_posts/2011-08-27-opensuse-weekly-news-issue-190-is-out.markdown

       individual sovereignty, and even implementing encryption technologies or perhaps future work on free encryption software. (...)

-
+â€

+â€œ

 [Honey, your
-        conference is on the phone!](https://news.opensuse.org/2011/08/25/osc11-android-app/)
+        conference is on the phone!](http://news.opensuse.org/2011/08/25/osc11-android-app/)

-As we continue to work towards making this years [conference](https://news.opensuse.org/category/project/events/osc/) the best
+As we continue to work towards making this years [conference](http://news.opensuse.org/category/project/events/osc/) the best
-      ever, there™s one cool new thing we™ve never done before: Introducing the [openSUSE Conference App](https://market.android.com/details?id=org.opensuse.conference.osc11) for your Android phone.
-With this app you™ll be able to:
+      ever, thereâ€™s one cool new thing weâ€™ve never done before: Introducing the [openSUSE Conference App](https://market.android.com/details?id=org.opensuse.conference.osc11) for your Android phone.
+With this app youâ€™ll be able to:

   * Look at the daily timetable of sessions